 The final results of a restoration that uses composite resin are immediately visible.
 Most patients are pleased with the natural appearance of the fillings and the quality of the material.
 Fillings and restorations made from composite resins are long-lasting, with a lifespan as long as ten years depending on oral hygiene.
 The durability of composites resins has been clinically studied and proven to offer long-term restoration with little chances of failure when combined with good overall dental hygiene practices.

 The cost of a filling, repair or restoration of a tooth using composite resins will vary on a case by case basis.
 Cavity filling will require different techniques compared to chips or gaps.
 During the consultation, your symptoms and tooth condition will be assessed, and the best plan of action will be recommended to you.
 Insurance plans also vary considerably in terms of their coverage of composite resin fillers.
 Patients in or around the Alexandria, Virginia areas can schedule a consultation right away and achieve a healthier, stronger, brighter looking smile.
-Please contact our office today and schedule a consultation with Dr. Ahmed or Dr. Kitchen.
+Please contact our office today and schedule a consultation with Dr. Ahmed.